Affordable Connectivity Program

 Strategies for School and District Outreach to Families

 As trusted community members, schools and districts are encouraged to engage in outreach to eligible families.
+In doing so, schools and districts can use the FCC’s outreach toolkit, with resources translated into multiple languages.
 In addition, schools and districts can take steps to help families navigate the sign-up process.
-Consider using the following strategies to get the word out to families:
+Consider using the following strategies to get the word out to families.

-- Meets the eligibility criteria for a participating providers’ existing low-income or COVID-19 internet service program.
+- Meets the eligibility criteria for a participating provider’s existing low-income internet program

 - Verify eligibility.
-Families qualifying for the EBB Program using their NSLP or SBP eligibility status will also need to submit certain information and/or documentation to verify their eligibility for the EBB Program, depending on whether their child attends a CEP school or district:
+Families qualifying for the ACP using their NSLP or SBP eligibility status will also need to submit certain information and/or documentation to verify their eligibility for the ACP, depending on whether their child attends a CEP school or district:

 - For CEP schools or districts: